 Prevocational Training

 Prevocational Training is a focused service with specific outcomes related to employment preparation, such as effective communication, workplace conduct, problem solving, and the ability to follow directions and complete tasks.
 It also provides learning and work experiences, including volunteer work, where each individual can develop general skills that contribute to employability.
+Additionally, our Prevocational Training program supports mental health and resilience by preparing young adults with the skills and confidence needed for meaningful employment and autonomy.
+By engaging in real-world tasks and collaborative experiences, participants build self-efficacy, problem-solving abilities, and a sense of purpose, all of which are critical for long-term emotional well-being.

 Individuals 21 years and older may be eligible to receive services through New Jersey’s Division of Developmental Disabilities (DDD).